riatlabs/cdc-badge/docs/design-choices.md

 battery gauge [BQ27220](https://www.ti.com/product/BQ27220) ($0.54) would total
 $1.21 and require more passive components.

+The BQ25895 is able to reverse it's operation mode, using the inductor for boost power conversion.
+With this it can up the battery voltage to 5V and power external USB devices (USB On-The-Go).\
+This feature is not in use, but noted down for future reference.\
+Unfortunately, as there's only one inductor, the BQ25895 cannot do buck and boost at the same time.
+It is unable to supply 5V and charge the battery in parallel.

 If the BQ25895 becomes unavailable it can be easily replaced with the [BQ25890](https://www.ti.com/product/BQ25890).